iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Extreme Value Theorem.md

 ---
 ### **Intro**

 This theorem is an application of the compact space in $\mathbb R$ and the Bozano Wierestrass theorem.
-There is a much generalized version using lower-sermi-continuity to classify the existence of a minimizers for functions, see [Existence of a Minimizer](../../AMATH%20516%20Numerical%20Optimizations/Background/Existence%20of%20a%20Minimizer.md) for a generalization of this theorem in the realm of variational analysis.
+There is a much generalized version using lower-semi-continuity to classify the existence of a minimizers for functions, see [Existence of a Minimizer](../../AMATH%20516%20Numerical%20Optimizations/Background/Existence%20of%20a%20Minimizer.md) for a generalization of this theorem in the realm of variational analysis.

 #### **Thm-1 | Extreme Value Theorem**